bryanbill/atomify/docs.md

 ### Box

-The fundamental building block of all Atomify elements.
-Every element in Atomify inherits from `Box`.
+Production-ready, high-performance base component for all UI elements with comprehensive optimization and lifecycle management.

-**Description:** Box is the base class that provides common functionality for all UI elements including styling, attributes, event handling, and DOM manipulation.
+**Description:** Box is the fundamental building block that provides common functionality for all UI elements including optimized event handling, memory management, DOM manipulation, and production-ready error handling.
+All performance improvements are automatically inherited by every element.

-**Properties:**
+**Enhanced Properties:**

 - `ref` - Reference to the element for programmatic access
 - `id` - HTML id attribute
 - `className` - CSS class name